Walt Whitman and Abraham Lincoln: Walt Whitman

 Walt Whitman established his reputation as a poet following the release of his poetry collection Leaves of Grass (1855); the volume came to wider public attention following a positive review by American transcendentalist lecturer and essayist Ralph Waldo Emerson.
 Whitman intended to write a distinctly American epic and had developed a free verse style inspired by the cadences of the King James Bible.
 Reviewing Leaves of Grass, some critics objected to Whitman's blunt depiction of sexuality and what they perceived as an undercurrent of homoeroticism.

-At the start of the American Civil War, Whitman moved from New York to Washington, D.C., where he had a series of government jobs—first with the Army Paymaster's Office and later with the Bureau of Indian Affairs.
+"[T]he December 16 [1862] New York Herald [reported] that 'First Lieutenant G. W. Whitmore' was counted among the many wounded at the Battle of Fredericksburg, Virginia."
+Despite the misspelling of the surname in the report, the Whitman family in Brooklyn "braced for the worst"....
+That very afternoon, Walt Whitman ... set out for Virginia via Washington, D.C., to find his younger brother."
+After he found his brother, Walt Whitman remained in Washington, where he had a series of government jobs—first with the Army Paymaster's Office and later with the Bureau of Indian Affairs.
 He volunteered in the army hospitals as a nurse.
 Whitman's wartime experience greatly influenced his poetry, and he shifted to writing reflections on death and youth, the brutality of war and patriotism.
 He later wrote that the war offered "some pang of anguish—some tragedy, profounder than ever poet wrote."

 Whitman's brother, Union Army soldier George Washington Whitman, was taken prisoner in Virginia in September 1864, and held for five months in Libby Prison, a Confederate prisoner-of-war camp near Richmond, Virginia.
 On February 24, 1865, George was granted a furlough to return home because of his poor health.
 Whitman traveled to his mother's home in New York to visit him.
 While visiting Brooklyn, Whitman signed a contract to have his collection of Civil War poems, Drum-Taps, published.
 In June 1865, the Secretary of the Interior, James Harlan, discovered a copy of Leaves of Grass and fired Whitman from the Bureau of Indian Affairs, describing the collection as "obscene".